perticascatalin/Research/README.md

 [11] O. Vinyals, S. Bengio, and M. Kudlur, “OrderMatters: Sequence to Sequence for Sets”, in 4th International Conference on Learning Representations (ICLR), 2016.

-The importance of prior information and pre-learned intermediate concepts [x]
+The importance of prior information and pre-learned intermediate concepts.
+Composition of 2 highly non-linear tasks. [x]

 [x] C. Gulcehre and Y. Bengio, "Knowledge Matters: Importance of Prior Information for Optimization"